vuejs/docs/src/guide/components/async.md

 import { defineAsyncComponent, type HydrationStrategy } from 'vue'

 const myStrategy: HydrationStrategy = (hydrate, forEachElement) => {
-  // forEachElement is a helper to iterate through all the root elememts
+  // forEachElement is a helper to iterate through all the root elements
   // in the component's non-hydrated DOM, since the root can be a fragment
   // instead of a single element forEachElement(el => {